michami/SurvivalSoloRPG/additional dice notes.md

 When the husband sees his wife, he acts [3] aggressive, attacking the team. (roll for battle, knocking him out) We find he has magical symbols on him, some kind of curse, that seem to alter his mind somehow.
 Since the wife is a bard, she rolls to remove the magic using a song.
 Afterwards, whether or not she succeeds, we go on an adventure to find the person responsible along with the friend and the husband if she succeeded in removing the curse.

-**Roll on observations and conversations:**
+### Roll on observations and conversations:

 You roll to find out answers that your character asks as well as their observation of the world around them.
 If you ask someone, "Did you kill that man over there?" and you roll a 0, they may have still killed the man, but are lying about it.
 You don't roll to find the truth about the world, only what your character can see of it.

-**Modifiers:**
+### Modifiers:

-Often, when telling a story, you will want to add modifier to skew the results.
+Often, when telling a story, you will want to add a modifier to skew the results.
 For example, if you ask someone to join you and you roll a 6, showing that they are thrilled to join, then you ask if their friends would want to join too, you may want to add a +2 to the roll, since it's almost certain that they would want to, but their enthusiasm to join may vary.

-**Example Battles:**
+### Example Battles:

 * Check out the "Hero Battles" folder to see the results of hundreds of thousands of simulated battles between different level heroes and monsters.

-PC (3 HP, 4 STR, 4 DEX, 1 INT) + (+1 DEX bow) vs...
+### PC (3 HP, 4 STR, 4 DEX, 1 INT) + (+1 DEX bow) vs...

 1. **Mice x3** (1 HP, 1 STR, 1 DEX, 1 INT)